 The Contributor is also aware of the risk that even if all or parts of the Cosmos Project are successfully developed and released in full or in parts, due to a lack of public interest, the Cosmos Project could be fully or partially abandoned, remain commercially unsuccessful, or shut down for lack of interest or other reasons.
 The Contributor therefore understands and accepts that the Contribution to INTERCHAIN, and/or the allocation, use and ownership of ATOM, carries significant financial, regulatory and/or reputational risks (including the complete loss of value (if any) of ATOM and attributed features).

-By contributing ether (“ETH”) to INTERCHAIN, the Contributor expressly agrees to all of the terms and conditions set forth in the Ethereum smart contract, existing on the Ethereum blockchain at the address as communicated by INTERCHAIN on its website prior to the start of the contribution period and in this document (together the “Terms”).
+By contributing to INTERCHAIN, the Contributor expressly agrees to all of the terms and conditions set forth here (the “Terms”).
 The Contributor further confirms to have carefully reviewed the Terms and fully understands the risks and costs of making a Contribution to INTERCHAIN for the development of the Cosmos Project.
 Finally, the Contributor agrees to the Cosmos constitution (“Cosmos Constitution”), specifying the basic principles of the governance and culture of the Cosmos Network, and recognizes that the evolution of the Cosmos Constitution will be determined by community and could evolve in unpredictable directions.

 The Contributor also understands and accepts that - as the Contribution of ETH is smart contract based - the functions, terms and conditions applicable thereon are set forth in the smart contract at the address stated in paragraph 6 herein (“ETH Fundraising Smart Contract”).
 To the extent the terms contained herein or in any other document or communication contradict to the ones set forth in the ETH Fundraising Smart Contract, the terms of the ETH Fundraising Smart Contract prevail.
 Furthermore, no other document or communication may modify or add any additional obligations or covenants to INTERCHAIN beyond those set forth in the ETH Fundraising Smart Contract or in this document.